dojo/framework/src/widget-core/README.md

 }
 ```

-* `attributeName` refers to the attribute that will set on the DOM element, so, `<text-widget label="test" />`.
+* `attributeName` - the attribute that will set on the DOM element, e.g. `<text-widget label="test" />`.
-* `propertyName` refers to the property on the widget to set, and if not set, defaults to the `attributeName`.
+* `propertyName` - the property on the widget to set; if not set, it defaults to the `attributeName`.
-* `value` lets you specify a transformation function on the attribute value.
+* `value` - specify a transformation function on the attribute value.
 This function should return the value that
 will be set on the widget's property.

-Adding an attribute to the element will automatically add a corresponding property to the element as well.
+Adding an attribute to the element will also automatically add a corresponding property to the element.

 ```ts
 // as an attribute